Remortgage or Secured Loan?

 Seek independent financial advice if you are unsure what to do.

 Can I remortgage with bad credit?

-If you have significant mortgage arrears or have a poor payment record over the last 12 months the mortgage lender may be reluctant to offer you a new mortgage.
+If you have significant mortgage arrears or have a poor payment record the mortgage lender may be reluctant to offer you a new mortgage.
 You have no right to take out a new mortgage with your existing mortgage lender.
 And because mortgage rates are low you will have to meet their stringent lending criteria, which may not be easy.